Zucchini Zoodles with Stewed and Fresh Tomatoes

 Zucchini Pinwheel Enchiladas

-something to taco bout
+something to taco bout something to taco bout refill

 This lighter version of enchiladas is not only delicious but really fun to make.
 Its also a great way to use leftovers.
 I had some leftover black beans that I made because I was all out of any bean in a can and decided to draw from the dried beans I had collected at the beginning of the pandemic.
 So here I am with these dried beans and I decided to pressure cook two cups in my Instant Pot and it was a lot.
 I used some of the beans for tacos and the leftovers I used for this incredible dish.